 THIS DATE IN HISTORY: Sept.
 10

 1987: Lou Lamoriello, named president of the New Jersey Devils on April 30, prepares to put his own stamp on the team by adding the responsibilities of general manager.

-The move is a surprise to many because Lamoriello, 43, has spent his career in college hockey as the coach and athletic director at Providence College.
+The move is a surprise to many because Lamoriello, 43, has spent his career in college hockey as the coach and athletic director at Providence.
 The previous GM, Max McNab, is named an executive vice president.

-Lamoriello says he has no plans to change coaches, leaving Doug Carpenter in charge.
-But he and the Devils staff waste little time before making their first trade, acquiring forward Patrik Sundstrom from the Vancouver Canucks for forward Greg Adams and goaltender Kirk McLean five days later.
+Lamoriello says he has no plans to change coaches and leaves Doug Carpenter in charge.
+But five days after he takes the GM job, the Devils acquire forward Patrik Sundstrom in a trade with the Vancouver Canucks for forward Greg Adams and goaltender Kirk McLean.

 Lamoriello runs the Devils until 2015, building teams that win the Stanley Cup in 1995, 2000 and 2003.

 1966: Joe Nieuwendyk, one of 10 players in NHL history to win the Stanley Cup with three different teams, is born in Oshawa, Ontario.
 After three seasons at Cornell, he joins the Calgary Flames at the end of the 1986-87 season.
 Nieuwendyk scores 51 goals in each of the next two seasons and helps the Flames win the Cup in 1989.
 He also plays on Cup-winning teams with the Dallas Stars in 1999 and the Devils in 2003.
 Nieuwendyk finishes his career with 1,126 points (564 goals, 562 assists) in 1,257 NHL games and is elected to the Hockey Hall of Fame in 2011.